SynaneticsLtd/synanetics-applications-canvas-playground/docs/README.md

 You can now add the panel created in the previous step to the canvas by modifying the `index.html` in `test-portal/client`, adding a `<syn-panel>` with the correct attributes.

-The two mandatory things are `panel-id` and `panel`:
+The two mandatory attributes are `panel-id` and `panel`:

 - `panel-id` is used to serve as a unique identifier for the panel
 - `panel` is used to find the correct panel from the registry.

-It is important that these match exactly what are in the schema you have created.
-For example, in the `TestExternalPanel` schema there is the panelName and panelTag are defined as such:
+It is important that the `panelName` in the schema matches the `panel` attribute in the html.
+For example, in the `TestExternalPanel` schema the `panelName` is defined as:

 ```
 panelName: "TestExternalPanel",
-panelTag: "test-external-panel",
 ```

-When rendering the tag in the index.html they must match exactly, where the `panel-id` attribute is the `panelTag` and the `panel` attribute is the `panelName`, e.g:
+When rendering the tag in the `index.html` it must match exactly, where the `panel` attribute is the `panelName`, e.g:

 ```
 <syn-panel panel-id="test-external-panel" panel="TestExternalPanel" context="patient"></syn-panel>